cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 AccelerateWP carries a suite of optimization features that can be enabled and automatically configured for the end-user's site.

-There are AccelerateWP and AccelerateWP Premium feature suites.
+There are AccelerateWP, AccelerateWP Premium and AccelerateWP CDN features suites.

 AccelerateWP suite is always enabled when AccelerateWP is turned on.
-Choose whether you want to offer AccelerateWP Premium for your users and click "Turn on" to start exploring AccelerateWP.
+Choose whether you want to offer AccelerateWP Premium or Content Network Delivery CDN for your users (by opting in) and click "Turn on" to start exploring AccelerateWP.

 ![](./images/awp/AWPGettingStarted.png)

-Once the AccelerateWP suite is enabled by administrator, end-users will see an AccelerateWP tab in their cPanel interface and be able to activate the optimization feature.
+Once the AccelerateWP suite is enabled by administrator, end-users will see an AccelerateWP tab in their control panel interface and be able to activate the optimization feature.

+When AccelerateWP CDN suite enabled by administrator, end-users will get 1 GB of CDN traffic and be able to activate feature to use until limit is reached.
+Once 1GB limit is reached - end-user will be suggested to extend CDN limit by purchasing CDN plan using [WHMCS or 3'd party billing](#billing-integration)

-When AccelerateWP Premium suite enabled by administrator, end-users will see the Object Caching feature in their interface, but cannot install the plugin unless they purchase the feature using [WHMCS or 3'd party billing](#billing-integration).
+When AccelerateWP Premium suite enabled by administrator, end-users will see the Object Caching, Image Optimization and Critical CSS features in their interface, but cannot activate the feature unless they purchase the feature using [WHMCS or 3'd party billing](#billing-integration).

 #### AccelerateWP suite
 This is a basic suite which includes [AccelerateWP base feature](https://user-docs.cloudlinux.com/wpos-plugin/#acceleratewp-feature-wordpress-optimization-plugin):